Sales Of Weighted Blankets, Fidget Toys, And Other Anxiety Reducing Products On The Rise

 Those hoping to utilize a product to reduce stress may opt for a weighted blanket.
 These products are sold by a variety of different retailers and can be found online.
 This item is typically a simple fleece blanket that might weigh as much as 15 pounds and is comprised of glass beads to distribute the weight evenly across the body.

-Whether you’re in the market for a fidget spinner or looking to try out a weighted blanket, there are plenty of anxiety reducing products you can choose from to find peace of mind.
+Whether you’re in the market for a fidget spinner or looking to try out a weighted blanket, there are plenty of anxiety-reducing products you can choose from to find peace of mind.